How do head injuries affect our vision and can they lead to blindness?

 - Face trouble with light and glare

-Vision can also cause pain and irritation.
+Vision problems can also cause pain and irritation.

 - Eyes might ache or hurt.